Innovate. Accelerate. Win.

 IT Security professional are entrusted with protecting the business and its critical digital assets.
 So we layer security controls, ensuring we have a defense-in-depth approach.
 With endpoint protection, advanced threat protection, next generation firewalls, IDS/IPS, VPNs, behavioral analytics, access controls, data protection, and so many others, it’s not surprising that Gartner expects information security spending to exceed $83 billion in 2016.

 But with all of this protection, the bad guys are still getting in—and they are using our own security controls to do it.
 We use cryptographic keys and digital certificates to protect our communications and connections.
 However, security controls blindly trust keys and certificates, enabling cybercriminals to use stolen or forged ones to bypass security controls.
-When keys and certificates go unmanaged and unprotected, the foundation of cybersecurity crumbles.
+When these machine identities go unmanaged and unprotected, the foundation of cybersecurity crumbles.

 I think we can all agree that encryption is important.
 It secures our networks, online transactions, communications, and data.
 Even Edward Snowden agreed that nothing is as effective as encryption at safeguarding our digital assets when it is properly implemented.
 Unfortunately, many don’t properly manage and secure their cryptographic keys and digital certificates, leaving a gap in security.
 As a result, man-in-the-middle (MITM) attacks, spoofed websites, code-signed malware, and other threats that misuse keys and certificates are on the rise.

-Intel predicts that the next high-ticket black-market item will be stolen digital certificates, and Gartner predicts that by 2017, 50% of all network attacks will use SSL/TLS.
+Intel predicts that the next high-ticket black-market item will be stolen digital certificates.
 Unless we have deployed decryption devices that have real-time access to all keys and certificates needed for decryption, we have no way of knowing if our SSL/TLS traffic contains malicious or stolen content.
 And leaving our keys and certificates unprotected give the bad guy ample opportunity to steal them and use them in attacks.

 But it’s not just our SSL/TLS keys and certificates we need to manage and secure—SSH keys are equally as important.
 For many organizations, SSH keys are left up to system administrators to manage on an ad hoc basis.